yanatan16/mongodb-indexing-presentation/README.md

 - A query can only use one index (exception: $or queries)
 - Order of keys matters for range and sort queries.
 - `.explain()` not only gives information about the query, but also runs the query _optimizer_.
+- Inserts and _some_ updates cause full index updates

+> Always use _a priori_ knowledge of the data structure when creating your index.

 ## B-Trees